Diplomatic missions

 Travel papers and visas

-As of 1 December 2017, the need for visas for Bulgarian citizens planning to stay in Canada for up to 6 months for tourism, business or visiting purposes will be waived.
+As of December 1, 2017, the need for visas for Bulgarian citizens planning a short-term stay in Canada for tourism, business or visiting purposes has been eliminated.
+The length of stay allowed when visiting the country without a visa can be up to 6 months and is determined by Canadian border authorities upon entry into the country.

 Work in Canada: